AlexGellert-zz/NovaEatsJS/README.md

 # NovaEatsJS
-Javascript &amp; PHP version of Nova Eats
+Javascript &amp; PHP version of Nova Eats hosted on https://www.alexgellert.com/nova2.html

 # How to Use
 Add your bing API key to index.html